xiyoulaoyuanjia/blog/_posts/2011-08-10-centos-6-minimal-install-cd-you-may-not-want-to-bother-with-it.md

 ---
 layout: post
-title: CentOS 6 minimal install CD - You may not want to bother with it
+title: CentOS1111 6 minimal install CD - You may not want to bother with it
 date: 2011-08-10 22:40
 post-link: http://lists.centos.org/pipermail/centos-announce/2011-July/017660.html
+baseurl: blog
 ---

 **视图与url配置**